 St. Mary Campground

-This campground sits right at the East Entrance of the Going-to-the-Sun Road and is a great place to base your eastside adventures!
+The St. Mary Campground sits right at the East Entrance of the Going-to-the-Sun Road and is a great place to base your eastside adventures!
 Trees are scarce here, but the mountain views are gorgeous.
-Look for sites in Loop A if you want a little more shade and shelter as a tent camper, Loops B and C are typically better for RVs.
+Look for sites in Loop A if you want a little more shade and shelter as a tent camper; Loops B and C are typically better for RVs.
 This campground does have showers, located in Loop C.

 Open Season: Year-round, but with limited services during the off-season.